-Lida was a charter member of the Soroptomist International of Fayette County, B.P.W.
-Club of Uniontown, Music Club and the Civic League.
-She also belonged to the Business and Professional Women's Club.
+Lida was a charter member of the Soroptomist International of Fayette County, Business and Professional Women's Club of Uniontown, Music Club and the Civic League.

-His father, as director of the Fayette County Poor Home in the early 1920s, provided Ed and the funeral home with a stream of business -- funerals of indigent or otherwise unknown individuals who died at the facility, providing additional volume to the fledgling enterprise.
+Edward's father, as director of the Fayette County Poor Home in the early 1920s, provided him and the funeral home with a stream of business -- funerals of indigent or otherwise unknown individuals who died at the facility, providing additional volume to the fledgling enterprise.

 After Ed's death, Lida continued to "solely" operate the business "as director and staff," reported the Morning Herald.
 When the home celebrated its 20th anniversary in July 1940, an article in the Herald described it as "a beautiful edifice, modern in every respect...
 The funeral home has large beautiful parlors, showrooms and a chapel.
 The establishment is equipped with sound for organ music."
 The story quoted her as saying she felt there is a "woman's place in the funeral profession" and that she confided there is "satisfaction in a job well done, that of bringing sunshine to grief-stricken families."